Novation Peak / Summit | 250 custom sounds

 THE GOOD: NOVATION REBORN

 Deciding to buy this synth (Summit) was the hardest mental exercise.
-The synth was kind of low-profile, not stirring very much hype or excitement in the synth world.
+The synth was kind of low-profile, not stirring very much excitement in the synth world.
 Also, I still remembered the Novation Nova II and the A-Station which I owned around 2008.
 Those synths had deep engines and impresive, full-spectrum sound, but there was an element in the inherent Novation timbre that I just couldn’t fully accept.
 I didn’t “gel with it” and I’m quite sure I had not used those synths in any of my productions, which is always a shame and a red light / alarm bell.
 That’s why I was very reluctant to buy the Summit.
 I was afraid of going through the same story – powerful synth creating a less than powerful user.

 But something changed in those 12 years and when I finally unboxed and powered my brand-new Summit up, I was surprised.
 It sounded great from the very beginning, and it’s not often that deep synths sound great right out of the box.
 I’m even tempted to say it sounded like a totally different synth, because even though it still retained the “Novation sound” (which I’ll describe later on), it surely sounded noticeably different.
-There was a kind of breathing space, smoothness and “luminosity” in the tone – a great overall balance of the various ingredients.
+There was a kind of breathing space, smoothness and “luminosity” in the tone – a great overall balance of various ingredients.
 I quickly learned that the unison, the 12db filter and the “dense” (supersaw-esque) sawtooth waves, plus the extraordinary reverb are pure magic.
 It happens for the first time that I’m playing a wavetable synth and I never get tired of hearing its sound, no matter how many hours or weeks I’ve been playing it.
 I remember when Novation announced the Peak / Summit it was hard not to notice the “FPGA NCO OXFORD oscillators” theme, but to me it sounded like yet another marketing WTF gibberbabble and I simply turned a deaf ear to it.
 Now I think this might be the reason behind this new & improved Novation timbre.

 THE GOOD: THE “NOVATION SOUND”